js1972/CarND-MPC-Project/README.md

 - Calculate the cte and epsi error values. cte calculated by evaluating the polynomial at the cars x position (which is 0 in the cars reference frame), then subtracting py.
 The epsi value is calculated as follows: -atan(`derivative of fitted ploynomial`)
 - Set the current state vector
 - We then use a nonlinear solver (this project makes use of IPopt) to determine the best trajectory and set the next steering and throttle command to the first determined actuations.
+- Instead of directly using the first actuations from the solver, I average the first 3 actuations which enable it to handle the latency in the actuation system (currently 100msec).

 MPC.cpp
 - The solve function sets up our variables and constraints and solves the problem using he passed in `FG_eval` object.